tiangolo/blog-posts/deploying-fastapi-apps-with-https-powered-by-traefik/README.md

 The official base Docker image does most of the work for us, so we just have to copy the code inside.

-Make sure you have [Docker installed](https://docs.docker.com/get-docker/) in your local computer and in the remote server.
+Make sure you have [Docker installed](https://docs.docker.com/get-docker/) on your local computer and in the remote server.

 ## Prepare your cloud server